 The absence of a concrete solution-based approach to Zero Trust from these tenets is deliberate.
 Delivering a Zero Trust strategy can be done in a variety of ways.
 Every business needs to create a strategy and toolkit that fits with its particular requirements and preexisting infrastructure.

-Stefan Lesaru, IDSA Zero Trust Technical Working Group Lead explains that “Each organization must define its own concept based on an evaluation of the current network environment and any gaps that exist.
+Stefan Lesaru, IDSA Zero Trust Technical Working Group Lead, explains that “Each organization must define its own concept based on an evaluation of the current network environment and any gaps that exist.
 They have to embrace the concept and culture and then move towards it.
-Zero Trust is a journey that may take several years to realize, and each organization’s journey and final implementation will look different.”
+Zero Trust maturity requires a journey that may take several years to realize, and each organization’s journey and final implementation will look different.”

 The journey to Zero Trust maturity